Vespasian and the Roman Conquest of Britain in 43 AD

 Vespasian went to Rome to receive his triumphal ornamenta and take part in the celebrations as part of Emperor Claudius’s triumph.
 Suetonius stated that marching behind the Emperor, in the procession, were the generals who had won triumphal regalia in Britain.
 Vespasian’s role in the campaign also earned him two priesthoods.
 Presumably he spent a little time with his family and in AD 45 returned to his Legion for the final stages of the campaign against the Durotriges.

 Progress towards Exeter

 Vespasian was near completion of the directive set him in summer AD 43 by the Army Commander, Plautius: to subjugate Southern England.
-In AD 45, Vespasian may well have split his Legion again, as I suggested (above on page 26) took place in the previous year.
+In AD 45, Vespasian may well have split his Legion again, as I suggested, took place in the previous year.
 Maybe the first cohort again provided the screen to the north following prehistoric trackways towards Exeter.
 The main body of the Legion would have been used both to protect the gains made in the previous year and to subdue the few remaining hill forts that the British uselessly [some readers would say valiantly] defended, probably to their deaths.

 Over 50 Iron Age hill forts have been identified in the area occupied by the Durotriges tribe.
 In Britain as a whole, many hill forts were abandoned between 400 and 100 BC as the population moved to a lifestyle based on towns and villages near sources of water.
 Suetonius stated that Vespasian’s legion fought 30 successful battles.
 If this number is correct, and this essay only identifies relevant battles at Spettisbury Rings, Hod Hill, Maiden Castle, Ham Hill, Waddon Hill and Hembury, then most of the 30 battles would have been at hill forts defended by zealots to the last man or woman.